Ben-Santana/AI-Dungeon-Master/README.md

 ## Features

 - **AI-Powered Dungeon Master**: Utilizes OpenAI's GPT API to generate dynamic narratives and respond to player inputs in real-time.
-- **Interactive Storytelling**: Engage in a rich, text-based adventure with AI-generated scenarios, characters, and dialogues.
+- **Interactive Storytelling**: A live sidebar keeps track of your health, inventory, spells, abilities, and wealth accordingly as the story progresses.
 - **Single-Player Experience**: Designed for solo players seeking a D&D experience without the need for a human Dungeon Master.

 ## Installation